Best 4-Week Plyometric Training Program with PDF

 How many exercises should be in a plyometric workout? – Minimum 6 different exercises

-What’s the optimum interval time between plyometric exercises and sessions? – 60-second rest between each exercise 48 hours between sessions.
+What’s the optimum interval time between plyometric exercises and sessions? – 60-second rest between each exercise and 48 hours between sessions.

 What should be the intensity level during exercises? – You should perform exercises at 80 to 100 percent Maximal voluntary contraction (MVC) or maximum heart rate.